iden3/circomlib/circuits/basic_templates/bitify/README.md

 ## Description

 This folder contains the templates to perform conversions of numbers to binary and the other way round.
-Each folder contains a test and README file specifying the template details.
+Each folder contains the particular template, a test and a README file specifying the template details.

 ## Structure